linsalrob/PyFBA/README.md

 model, and test it for growth on different media.
 We have [detailed instructions](GETTING_STARTED.md) that walk you through the step-by-step procedures that you need to use to run flux balance analysis on your own genome.

+## Updating to Python 3

+This branch of PyFBA is compatible with Python 3, however that currently breaks compatibility with Python 2 because we use an open syntax that is not supported in earlier Python versions.

+To update to Python 3 from a working Python 2 installation, you will need to reinstall pyGLPK available from [github](https://github.com/bradfordboyle/pyglpk).
+Checkout that code, `cd` into the directory, and then install it using `python3 setup.py`.
+Everything else should work just fine.

 ### Copyright and License

 PyFBA is copyright Daniel Cuevas, Taylor O'Connell, and Rob Edwards, and is released under the MIT license.